Gulrugar/Mythology-Blog/src/content/blog/post-3.md

     content:
       [
         {
-          title: "he Myth of the Ceryneian Hind",
+          title: "The Myth of the Ceryneian Hind",
           data:
             [
               {